Otherotter/Ubuntu16.04-Basic-Rootkit/README.md

 # Rootkit
-This is a Rootkit for CSE331
+Project 1: Linux Rootkit

 ROLES OF PROJECT:

-1. Brain: Hide specific files and directories from showing up when a user does "ls" and similar commands (you have to come up with a protocol that allows attackers to change these)
+1. Brain Lee : Hide specific files and directories from showing up when a user does "ls" and similar commands (you have to come up with a protocol that allows attackers to change these)
 	* You can hide a total of 5 files and directories combined.
 	* Indicate the files you want to hide by setting the `fileNames` parameter along with the `insmod rootkit.ko` command
 	* Hide the "src" directory & "main.c" file by including `fileNames="src","main.c"`

-2. Marc: Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file
+2. Marc De Rita: Modify the /etc/passwd and /etc/shadow file to add a backdoor account while returning the original contents of the files (pre-attack) when a normal user requests to see the file

-3. Carlos: Hides specific processes from the process table when a user does a "ps"
+3. Carlos Lopez: Hides specific processes from the process table when a user does a "ps"

-4. Brendan: Give the ability to a malicious process to elevate its uid to 0 (root) upon demand (again this involves coming up with a protocol for doing that)
+4. Brendan Foley: Give the ability to a malicious process to elevate its uid to 0 (root) upon demand (again this involves coming up with a protocol for doing that)

 kbuild: "kbuild" is the build system used by the Linux kernel.
 Modules must use kbuild to stay compatible with changes in the build infrastructure and to pick up the right flags to "gcc."

 	* obj-$(CONFIG_FOO) += foo.o ->> tells kbuild that there is one object in that directory, named foo.o. foo.o will be
 	built from foo.c or foo.S.
 	* $(CONFIG_FOO) evaluates to either y (for built-in) or m (for module).
 If CONFIG_FOO is neither y nor m, then the file will not be compiled nor linked.

 Helpful Terminal Command (Info on commands found @ https://www.gnu.org/software/):

 	* uname: used to know system information.
 Running these command on the VM, these are the respective output:
 		* uname -s (kernal-name): Linux
     		* uname -v (kernal-version): #46~16.04.1-Ubuntu SMP Mon Dec 4 15:57:59 UTC 2017
     		* uname -o (operating system): GNU/Linux
-	* dir: list directory contents
 	* ps: display information about a selection of the active process
 		* (need more info on command)
 	* make: determines which pieces of programs need to be recompiled